Welcome to today's edition of the Rush 24-7 podcast.

 As long as it turned out okay, that's what the report was going to be.

-But look, don't sweat it because this the the good vibes and all the uh wow, wasn't she great?
+But look, don't sweat it because the good vibes and all the, wow, wasn't she great?

 Wasn't she presidential?

-In fact, uh if the if the this is a Rasmussen's report, uh daily presidential tracking poll.
+In fact, this is a Rasmussen's report, daily presidential tracking poll.

 Let me just read what they've posted recently here.

-It's Actually, from uh this morning, uh, if the current round of Huckamania is nothing more than Mike Huckabee's fifteen minutes of fame, the former Arkansas governor is certainly making the most of it today in the first full round of national polling completed since last week's debate among Republican, well, debate uh among Republican presidential hopefuls, Huckabee has pulled to within three points of the front-running Rudy Giuliani.
+Today, in the first full round of national polling completed since last week's debate among Republican, well, debate, among Republican presidential hopefuls, Huckabee has pulled within three points of the front-running Rudy Giuliani.

 This is nationwide, not just Iowa.

-Heading into the debate, Giuliani led Huckabee by twelve.
+Heading into the debate, Giuliani led Huckabee by 12.

 Not only that, new polling data released today shows that Huckabee has pulled within a single percentage point of Hillary Clinton in a general election matchup.

-Some pundits believe in Huckabee's numbers will surely go down as fast as they've gone up, uh, while others are beginning to consider the possibility that Huckabee may become a serious contender for the Republican nomination.
+Some pundits believe that Huckabee's numbers will surely go down as fast as they've gone up, while others are beginning to consider the possibility that Huckabee may become a serious contender for the Republican nomination.

 I warned you people to keep a sharp eye out for all of this two or three weeks ago.

-Uh let's let's do a little analysis here, get started on on all this.
+Let's do a little analysis here, get started on all this.

-Uh and the liberals who want that kind of thing off the table when they are the focus, can't wait to dig up all this stuff on Rudy.
+And the liberals, who want that kind of thing off the table when they are the focus, can't wait to dig up all this stuff on Rudy.

-Romney is uh is going to give a speech about his religion.
+Romney is going to give a speech about his religion.

-He's going to do it at uh George H.W.
-Bush's uh library down in College Station, Texas.
+He's going to do it at George H.W.
+Bush's library down in College Station, Texas.

 Yet Romney, for some reason, feels compelled to go out there and give the speech on his religion.

-Nor do we get any stories about this radical minister that runs around ministering to Obama.
+Nor do we get any stories about this radical minister that runs around ministering to Obama, Fred Thompson.

-Fred Thompson said to be lazy and disinterested as a candidate.
+Fred Thompson said to be lazy and disinterested as a candidate, yet he's out there campaigning as hard as any other candidate, including the Democrats.

 Now they're trying to revive his campaign.

-If if you look at all this and you understand how to look at it, the uh the drive-bys are so thoroughly involved in trying to influence the Republican primary and on their terms.
+If you look at all this and you understand how to look at it, the drive-bys are so thoroughly involved in trying to influence the Republican primary.

-But that the the the uh the attempt to characterize all these people from Rudy to Romney to Thompson to Huckabee.
+But the attempt to characterize all these people from Rudy to Romney to Thompson to Huckabee.

 This is the drive-by media trying to create impressions of these men before a single vote has been cast.